RateMyDIY/Docs/Architecture.md

 It is possible that some NPM modules may not work in the Gatsby ecosystem.

--What library or framework will you be using for styling and presentation?  - Done - Michael
+-What library or framework will you be using for styling and presentation?

 Styled-Components for streamlined components and Node-SASS to handle global variables and CSS styles.

-What problems does this solution solve for this specific project? - Done - Michael
+What problems does this solution solve for this specific project?
 It allows the team to streamline major component and styling issues by keeping then consistent.

-What are the drawbacks of using this solution over alternatives? - Done - Michael
+What are the drawbacks of using this solution over alternatives?

 It’s a little more setup in the beginning, and requires more skill than some UI libraries, but it's not as opinionated.